stridecolossus/JOVE/docs/blog/part-3-cube/textures.md

 }
 ```

-To configure an image memory transition as part of the barrier we implement a nested builder:
+The image memory part of the barrier is configured by a nested builder:

 ```java
 public class ImageBarrierBuilder {